ExpHP/brighter.vim/README.md

     :colorscheme default
     :set background=light

-except that it uses the lighter versions instead of the darker versions of the 16 standard terminal colors.
-This makes it suitable for a dark background.
+except that it uses the light variants in place of the dark variants of the 16 standard terminal colors, making it suitable for a dark background.
 This exists because for some incomprehensible reason, the *actual* default `background=dark` colorscheme is something completely different.